0xsaltie/JS-Fundamentals/README.md

-0-javascript_is_amazing.js ------ a script that prints “JavaScript is amazing” 1-multi_languages.js ------- a script that prints 3 lines: The first line: “C is fun” The second line: “Python is cool” The third line: “JavaScript is amazing
+0-javascript_is_amazing.js ------ a script that prints “JavaScript is amazing”.

+1-multi_languages.js ------- a script that prints 3 lines: The first line: “C is fun” The second line: “Python is cool” The third line: “JavaScript is amazing